Hansoft/Hansoft-TCM/README.md

 Helpful advice
 ----------------------------------------------------
 - If the client has been upgraded past the current DB version you can't debug the application as a new executable will be loaded.
 In that case you will have to install a clean client so that it matches your server version.
+- Make sure that the destination folders are not set to read-only, otherwise post copy commands will fail.
+- There's a lot of additional documentation in https://github.com/Hansoft/SAFeKit/blob/master/HansoftScaledAgileSupportKit.docx